makerdao/oracles-v2/README.md

 ## Relayer Gas Price configuration

-We have additional configuration parameter into `ethereum` relayer config section: `gasPrice`.
+Adding a new configuration parameter to `ethereum` relayer config section: `gasPrice`.
 It consist of 3 available options:

 `source` - source of gas price. **Default value: node**